Ali-Mohamed23/deployment-project/README.md

 - Best Score: 0.8157865937072504

 ## Challanges
 Connecting to the AWS instance after disconnecting had a lot of troubleshooting.
+Connection issues was unable to deploy on the cloud.
+Was only able to deploy using the curl command

 ## Future Goals